Transition to the National Disability Insurance Scheme (NDIS)

 There will be no changes to our current services until the funding we receive for those services moves to the NDIS.

-Leading up to and following the roll out, Council will keep our community informed of any development that may affect them, as well as any decisions made about our direct disability services.
+Leading up to and following the roll out, Council will keep our community informed of any development that may affect them.

 Find out more about the NDIS